Are you about to build an ecommerce website?

 But if I had a brick-and-mortar location, I’d look into one of the dedicated POS tools instead of using the Shopify POS.

-I give Shopify a rating of 3/5 since I consider their POS to be a neutral benefit.
-It’s a nice to have but not a huge benefit.
+I give Shopify a rating of 2/5 since I consider their POS to be a neutral benefit.
+It’s a nice to have maybe but you’re probably going to with something else.

-For small and medium-size ecommerce business, the choice really comes down to options: Shopify or BigCommerce.
+For small and medium-size ecommerce business, the choice really comes down to three options: Shopify, BigCommerce, or Wix.

-Shopify gives you the better tool and ecosystem.
-The tool itself is better, the apps are better, the agencies are better — all of it.
+BigCommerce takes a knee to Shopify, though.
+The platform is better, the apps are better, the agencies are better — all of it.

 What this costs you is an extra fee on payment providers on top of what the payment providers charge.
 Now if you use Shopify payments, you skip all that entirely.
 The extra fee also comes down from 2% to 0.5% as you upgrade plans.
 So as soon as you start to feel the impact of the extra fee, you’ll upgrade and the fee will be lowered.